SeReCo-Graduate-School/sereco-graduate-school.github.io/2026/spring-workshop.md

 ## Register

-To register, please fill out the [registration form](https://forms.gle/gDqd7PxVz6roojGp6) and to contribute to the workshop, please fill out the [Call for Contributions](https://forms.gle/Ja1TReeaTJum8CDE8) form.
+To register, please fill out the [registration form](https://forms.gle/gDqd7PxVz6roojGp6) and to contribute to the workshop, please also fill out the [Call for Contributions](https://forms.gle/Ja1TReeaTJum8CDE8) form.

 ## Location